AutuanLiu/ML-Docker-Env/README.md

 * seaborn
 * pillow
 * Other useful Python libraries
+* Other useful R libraries for data science

 If you want to add new modules of python or other libraries, you can modify the Dockerfile directly or submit a issue [here](https://github.com/AutuanLiu/ML-Docker-Env/issues)